logo

 Biology concept taught by Dr.Trusha

-Trusha and Aarya worked through multiple-choice questions on cellular respiration, glycolysis, the Krebs cycle, and fermentation.
-Aarya made some errors related to glycolysis products and co-enzyme functions in the Krebs cycle, which were clarified.
-Trusha advised Aarya to review the material, especially focusing on electron and proton transfers, before their next lesson.
+Trusha and Aarya, both engaged in their biology studies, recently worked through multiple-choice questions covering cellular respiration, glycolysis, the Krebs cycle, and fermentation.
+During their discussion, Aarya encountered some errors concerning glycolysis products and the functions of co-enzymes within the Krebs cycle, which Trusha promptly clarified.
+Trusha then advised Aarya to thoroughly review these complex biological processes, with a particular emphasis on electron and proton transfers, in anticipation of their next lesson.

 Cellular Respiration (Oxidation)